Katana Kashira The little cap at the bottom of the Tsuka

 Each part of the Katana is essential and serves different purposes.
 Similarly, the Kashira, although small, is a crucial part of the sword.
 So, in this guide, I'll discuss everything you need to know about this component of the Japanese sword Katana.

-The Kashira is a tiny, spherical pommel that rests at the grip's end, the purpose of Kashira is to secure the tsuka, prevent Ito wrapping from getting loose, and maintaining the sword's balance.
-Swordsmiths may create these from various materials, like ivory, metals, and wood, and frequently intricately ornament them.
-Kashira usually parts with Fuchi as a set, Tsukaito starts from Fuchi, and ends in Kashira using a knot to tie them together.
+The purpose of Kashira is to secure the tsuka, prevent Ito wrapping from getting loose, and maintaining the sword's balance.
+Craftsmen may create these from various materials, like ivory, metals, and wood, and frequently intricately ornament them.
+Kashira usually pairs with Fuchi as a set, Tsukaito starts from Fuchi, and ends in Kashira using a knot to tie them together.

 The most common material for Kashira are metals, such as iron, copper, and brass, Horn is sometimes used, but it's rarely and mainly for decoration swords.
 In addition, there are leather kashira, which are covered in leather, and other kashira inserted with flint or magnets to enhance their decorative value.